hyundai-robotics/doc-hi6-operation/book.md

 1. Touch the \[Clear\] button at the bottom of the system properties window.

 2. Touch the type of information you want to initialize.
-Then, the maximum value of the selected item will be initialized.
+Then, the maximum value of the selected item will be initialized to the current value.

     ![](../../_assets/tp630/pane-syscharacter-clear_eng.png)